Tyrrrz/CliWrap/Readme.md

 ### Retrieving process ID

 The task returned by `ExecuteAsync()` and `ExecuteBufferedAsync()` is in fact not a regular `Task<T>`, but an instance of `CommandTask<T>`.
-This is a specialized awaitable object that contains additional information related to the currently executing command.
+This is a specialized awaitable object that contains additional information about the execution of the corresponding command.

-You can inspect the task while it's running to get the ID of the process that was started by the associated command:
+You can inspect the task while it's running to get the ID of the underlying process:

 ```csharp
 var task = Cli.Wrap("path/to/exe")